ParilShah/Calculator/README.md

 # Calculator
 Calculator in Objective C

 This is a full source code for Open Source.
-I have made this code for my interview at one Compnay.
+I have developed this code for my interview at one Compnay.